czhangy/UCLA-CS-Electives/Sci-Tech/LING-20/notes.md

       - Syntactic Categories
         - Words belong to classes, called grammatical categories (or parts of speech)
         - Syntactic rules only care about these grammatical categories, not individual words
-          - This is category depedence
+          - This is category dependence
       - N(ouns)
         - Ex) dog, cat, etc.
         - Rule-of-thumb test: can occur as `X` in "I heard about the `X`"